ForrestErickson/FreeCAD-CenteredRectangleParameterized/README.md

 # FreeCAD-CenteredRectangleParameterized
-A FreeCAD Example Drawing of Centered Rectangle Parameterized for Width, Height, and Depth
+A FreeCAD Example Drawing of and Offset Centered Rectangle Parameterized for Width, Height, and Depth

 <a
 href="ConstrainedRectangleSolid.png"><img style="border:5px double black"